Skip to content

 Frequently Asked Questions

-Why count my time as cost?
+Why count time as a cost?

-What if I had no other work?
+What if there is no other work available?

 Why does profit look so low?